 A simple design allows others to use the data effectively

 New and old users alike should be able to pick up a workbook and quickly answer business questions.
-A quick google and I can find a classic example of a complex dashboard (see below).
+A quick google and I can find a classic example of a complex dashboard (image obtained from thesmallman.com).

 It has too many charts, it takes time to figure out and it does not have a focal point.
-One improvement would be to split the dashboard into multiple.
-Following the rule of thumb have three to four visualisations per dashboard allowing readers to digest information.
-The time to understand is reduced by keeping it simple.
+One improvement would be to split the dashboard into multiple and have three to four visualisations per dashboard.
+This would give readers time to digest information and understand data.
+It is effective because dashboard can be kept simple.